Garroti/React-basic-calc/README.md

-A basic calculator in react, just to start learning.
+A basic calculator with react, just to start learning.
 Leonardo Leitão's classes.